 In general, it is recommended a breakfast input of about 400 calories, which are usually distributed in a meal after waking up and another one at mid-morning snack.

 The health benefits of a good breakfast are:

 – Breakfast provides the energy to wake up and get going

 – People who eat breakfast have higher performance, better concentration at work or school, and they are healthier than people with weight unbalanced breakfast.

 – Breakfast provides satiety and makes us not eat anything between hours

 – It prevents to develop a ravenous hunger for lunch

 – Skipping breakfast is associated with obesity.

 – Breakfast evil relates to attention deficit and hyperactivity in children.

-- Even more important is to eat a good breakfast in the stages of life as children, because the task of growing requires a lot of calories.
+– Even more important is to eat a good breakfast in the different stages of child development, because the task of growing requires a lot of calories.

 – In case of childhood obesity, one should not leave having breakfast properly.